 Any links to Amazon are affiliate links.

 While there are some good things to understand about food and nutrition, I personally think it is all simpler than we sometimes make it out to be.
-But with our own issues with food and body image, it can be hard to step back and relax about it all.
+But with our own personal issues with food and body image that we bring to the table, it can be hard to step back and relax about it all.

 For your baby who is eating solid foods, plan on about the following: